tidev/titanium-docs/docs/api/titanium/network.md

 The `Network` module is used to access networking related functionality.

-For TCP sockets, see [Titanium.Network.Socket.TCP](Titanium.Network.Socket.TCP).
+For TCP sockets, see <Titanium.Network.Socket.TCP>.

-The legacy [Titanium.Network.TCPSocket](Titanium.Network.TCPSocket) object is still required by the [BonjourBrowser](Titanium.Network.BonjourBrowser) and [BonjourService](Titanium.Network.BonjourService) objects.
+The legacy <Titanium.Network.TCPSocket> object is still required by the [BonjourBrowser](Titanium.Network.BonjourBrowser) and [BonjourService](Titanium.Network.BonjourService) objects.

-For all other socket needs, use [Titanium.Network.Socket.TCP](Titanium.Network.Socket.TCP).
+For all other socket needs, use <Titanium.Network.Socket.TCP>.

 ### App Transport Security